MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

 ## MAKES hosting resource/deployment region mismatch

-MAKES can only be deployed to the same region as the MAKES hosting image.
-If you see an error message containing "...The Image '/subscriptions/XXXXXXX-XXXX-XXX-XXXX-XXXXXXX/resourceGroups/xxxxmakeshostres/providers/Microsoft.Compute/images/xxxxmakeshostres' cannot be found in 'xxxx' region..."
-Make sure to create MAKES deployments and hosting images in the same region.
+When running **DeployHost** command, If you encounter an error messages containing "...The Image '/subscriptions/XXXXXXX-XXXX-XXX-XXXX-XXXXXXX/resourceGroups/xxxxmakeshostres/providers/Microsoft.Compute/images/xxxxmakeshostres' cannot be found in 'xxxx' region...", make sure that both your MAKES hosting image resources and deployments are in the same region.

+MAKES host can only be deployed the same region as the MAKES hosting image.
+Use the same --Region parameter as you did when running **CreateHostResources** command.

-## Wrong MAKES path parameters
+## Malformed path parameters

-Special characters in parameters need to be escaped.
-You can also escape the whole parameter string by using quotes.
+Special characters in parameters need to be escaped when using the Command Line Tool (kesm.exe).
+You can escape the whole parameter string by using quotes.
 E.g. --MakesPackage "https://consto.blob.core.windows.net/makes/2020-01-23/"

 *Quotation charactors need to be straight.
 Ex: "ParamValue".
 Using any other qutotation charactor is will result in an error.
 Ex: “ParamValue”

-## Command line tool(kesm.exe) version mismatch
+## Command Line Tool (kesm.exe) version mismatch

 Use the command line tool that is contained in each release to customize and deploy MAKES.
 Previous versions of the kesm.exe tool are unsupported for new releases.